Video Interview: The Brothers Bloom Director Rian Johnson

 There's an exceptional indie film that needs all the support it can get.
 The Brothers Bloom is the second feature film from auteur Rian Johnson, who broke onto the scene in 2005 with the high school noir thriller Brick.
 Bloom debuted at the Toronto Film Festival last year (where I saw it for the first time) and has since played numerous other festivals all the while leading up to its opening this upcoming weekend, May 15th, starting in limited theaters.
 In honor of that release, I was able to sit down and chat with Rian for a good 20 minutes to delve into everything Brothers Bloom and beyond.
 You don't want to miss this!

-Watch my interview with The Brothers Bloom writer/director Rian Johnson:
+Watch my 2009 video interview with The Brothers Bloom writer & director Rian Johnson: